mariosanchez/learning-graphql/queryExamples.md

 }
 ```

+**Using inline fragments.**

-**Using inline fragments, useful when you have different types possible (not very suitable in this example).**
+Useful when you have different types possible (not very suitable in this example)

 ```graphql
 query($beerID: ID!) {